Poochandi

-The film receives positive reviews.
-It is released in cinemas on 27 January 2022 in Malaysia and Singapore, and is released on 1 April 2022 at cinemas in Tamil Nadu, India.
+It was released in cinemas on 27 January 2022 in Malaysia and Singapore, and on 1 April 2022 in Tamil Nadu, India.

 Synopsis

 Thrill-seeking horror story magazine journalist Murugan (RJ Ramana) travels to Malaysia to collect local true ghost stories and look for folks with paranormal stories.
 What started as an ordinary story search turns into a horrific life-changing mystery when he encounters Shankar (Tinesh Sarathi Krishnan), who shares a spine-chilling paranormal experience that happened to him and his friends.
 Did they all survive?